uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 java -jar /tmp/jenkins-cli.jar -s http://localhost:8081 create-job webapp-workflow < /tmp/config.xml
 {% endhighlight %}

+This is the actual groovy script of the workflow
+{% gist uaarkoti/fe688bdbefa0e8594990 %}

 - **Edit Job**

 The above instructions should have created a job by name `webapp-workflow` on the Jenkins Master.
 Edit the job and make sure that the first line `tomcat = new com.cb.web.Tomcat(hostname: "localhost", port: "8180", adminUser: "admin", adminPassword: "tomcat")` reflects the correct information about your tomcat instance.